wych1994/DNAorigami_pipeline/README.md

 # DNAorigami Pipeline
-The raw micrograph and annotation in the paper can be found HERE
+The raw micrograph and annotation in the paper can be found HERE: https://osf.io/bmxhf/

 ## Particle Detection: